paulbousquet/SmoothLP/README.md

 * H1 is the period the IRF starts
 * r sets order of the limit polynomial.
 More specifically, the $r$-th derivitive of the IRF converges to 0 as $\lambda$ grows
 * Lag allows you to include lags of control variables in the conditioning set.
 For this, a `tsset` command must be run before `slp_irf`
-* vmat takes option "nw" if you would rather use Newey-West standard errors over Huber-White, but note that [Herbst and Johannsen (2024)](http://www.sciencedirect.com/science/article/pii/S0304407624000010) finds the NW variance matrix will often be biased while [Plagborg-Møller and Montiel Olea (2021)](https://joseluismontielolea.com/lp_inference_ecta.pdf) show that if a sufficient number of lags are included as controls, the usual HW errors are unbiased and autocorrelation robust.
+* vmat takes option "nw" if you would rather use Newey-West standard errors over Huber-White, see the previous section for more discussion.
   * You can specify Newey-West with `p` lags using `nwlag(p)`.
 Default is `H` as in the original R code.
 * irfscale allows you to scale the size of the shock (by default, it's a 1 std shock).
 * adjstd calculates standard errors using a smaller penalty.
 Default is .1 (10% smaller) in line with BB19's reccomendations.
 This is because inference is not well-defined because of the cross-validation.